Kumachar/NegBinomHMC/README.md

 regression coefficients.
 You can play with example by altering the params.
 To contrast the result we used a package called `MCMCpack` to run a random walk Metropolis sampler.
-It provides a function called `MCMCnegbin` to fit a Negative Binomial regression model using a random walk Metropolis algorithm.
+It provides a function called `MCMCnegbin` to fit a Negative Binomial regression model using a auxiliary mixture sampling algorithm.
 Unlike our approach, it estimates the dispersion parameter `r` based on the outcome of generalized linear model (GLM). `MCMCnegbin` fails to provide valid estimates of `r` when the number of observations is less than 200 (not converge) or over 2000